Please select a partnership to see additional information:

 - A girl is reluctant to undergo any medical examinations;

 NB: It should not be assumed that families from practising communities will want their women and girls to undergo FGM.

 Overview of professional response

 Any information or concerns that a child is at risk of, or has undergone female genital mutilation should result in a child protection referral to LA Children’s Social Care/Police in line with the Referral procedure.
+This should include unborn children whose mothers are known to have undergone FGM.
 As noted above, Regulated professionals in health and social care professions and teachers in England and Wales have a duty to report ‘known’ cases of FGM in under 18s which they identify in the course of their professional work to the police.

 Where a child is thought to be at risk of FGM, practitioners should be alert to the need to act quickly - before the child is abused through the FGM procedure in the UK, or taken abroad to undergo the procedure.